plabayo/tower-async/README.md

 [actions-badge]: https://github.com/plabayo/tower-async/workflows/CI/badge.svg
 [actions-url]:https://github.com/plabayo/tower-async/actions?query=workflow%3ACI

+> NOTE that the crates in this repository are meant as an open source collaborative playground
+> to experiment ideas in regards to the async future of tower.
+It is not actively developed
+> beyond its intiatial implementation by Plabayo.
+>
+> It remains however open to all to contribute to it, discuss using/about it,
+> and so on.
+>
+> The future of tower is tower itself, and the Rust language teams have exciting
+> plans for it, as can be for exmaple read at <https://blog.rust-lang.org/2023/12/21/async-fn-rpit-in-traits.html>.
+> We learned a lot from forking tower and working on this experimental fork, but it became very clear
+> that (1) this approach might not be _the_ approach and (2) the Rust language (even nightly)
+> was clearly not yet ready for this kind of code.

 ## Overview

 Tower Async aims to make it as easy as possible to build robust networking clients and